 When you bought that sleek, deluxe stainless steel refrigerator, you may never have expected you’d be moving or maybe you purposely purchased it to spruce up your home in preparation for resale.
 Unfortunately, now you’re absolutely in love with the refrigerator that fits so perfectly in your kitchen and realizes parting from that beautiful fridge may be such sweet sorrow.
 Wouldn’t it be wonderful to bring it with you to your next home?
 Sure, it would, but is it a practical, smart or economical decision?
 Below are the reasons why you should NOT take your fridge with you on your next move.

 Major appliances are large, cumbersome, and awkward to transport once they’re already installed even for master movers like FlatRate.
 A professional or someone experienced in dissembling appliances should be hired to perform the task.
 It’s possible that by moving the appliance you may damage the floor beneath it or disrupt the area surrounding it.
 Also, your beloved appliance could suffer damage during the move.

 Is It Worth It?

-The whole production of dissembling, moving and then transporting the appliance either around the corner or across the country could be expensive.
-Weigh the cost of hiring a professional to uninstall it and the cost to move it with buying a new appliance.
+The whole production of dissembling, moving, and then transporting the appliance either around the corner or across the country could be expensive.
+Weigh the cost of hiring a professional to uninstall it and the cost to move it by buying a new appliance.
 Could it be that buying a new appliance for your new home is ultimately cheaper?

 The Perfect Fit